Data Visualisation Tools

 • Limited to display data that can be mapped geographically

-Grafana is a data visualization tool that allows you to create dashboards and charts to visualize data from a variety of data sources.
-It is one of the best data visualization tools open source that is distributed on the AGPL 3.0 license
+Grafana is a data visualisation tool that allows you to create dashboards and charts to visualise data from a variety of data sources.
+It is one of the best data visualisation tools open source that is distributed on the AGPL 3.0 licence

-Grafana is a data visualization and monitoring solution that allows you to query, visualize and alert on data collected in Prometheus.
+Grafana is a data visualisation and monitoring solution that allows you to query, visualise and alert on data collected in Prometheus.
 It can also be configured to take data directly from other data sources, such as an InfluxDB database.

-Grafana is a popular open-source visualization tool that can be used on top of a variety of different data stores but is most commonly used together with Graphite, InfluxDB, Prometheus, Elasticsearch, and Logz.io.
+Grafana is a popular open-source visualisation tool that can be used on top of a variety of different data stores but is most commonly used together with Graphite, InfluxDB, Prometheus, Elasticsearch, and Logz.io.

-Grafana allows you to query, visualize, alert, and understand your metrics no matter where they are stored.
+Grafana allows you to query, visualise, alert, and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data-driven culture.

 • A rich set of panel types including graph, table, gauge, heatmap, and more